KastnerRG/Read_the_docs/docs/project2.rst

 Your report should answer the following questions.
 Make it very clear where you are answering each of these questions (e.g., make each question a header or separate section or copy/paste the questions in your report and add your answer or simply put a bold or emphasized **Question X** before your answer).
 Your report will be graded based on your responses.

-For all questions below, use a CORDIC implementation using the data in `cordic/cordiccart2pol.cpp`.
+For all questions below, use a CORDIC implementation using the starter code in `cordic/cordiccart2pol.cpp` unless otherwise indicated.

 * **Question 1:** One important design parameter is the number of rotations.
 Change that number to numbers between 10 and 20.